junit-team/junit5/Prototype.md

 As one of the major changes in JUnit 5 methods are now allowed to have parameters allowing for greater flexibility.
 If there is a method parameter it needs to be _resolved_ at runtime.
 This is achieved by `MethodParameterResolver` instances.
 Such `MethodParameterResolver`s can either be built-in or added by the user (see extension model).
-Generally, parameters may be resolved by type or by annotations, see `CustomAnnotationParameterResolver` and `CustomTypeParameterResolver`, respectively
+Generally, parameters may be resolved by type or by annotations, see `CustomAnnotationParameterResolver` and `CustomTypeParameterResolver`, respectively.

 For a very simple yet usefule example see the `@TestName` annotation.
 It must be declared on a parameter of type String and will hold the name of the test at runtime (either its canonical name or its user-provided `@Name`).
 This acts as a simple replacement of the old `TestName` rule.